biocatiit/website/content/news/2018_everything_biosaxs1.rst

         .. lead::

-            BioCAT is offering its third intensive HOW-TO course in BioSAXS.
+            BioCAT is offering its fourth intensive HOW-TO course in BioSAXS.
             Students will have a day and a half of lectures and hands-on software tutorials on the basics of BioSAXS data collection and processing from expert practitioners in the field.
 This will be